wmpauli/keras-yolo3/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

-**Note:** This fork of the keras-yolo3 was create with the sole intent of demonstrating how to train a keras-yolo3 model on the VOC Pascal dataset, using [AzureML](https://azure.microsoft.com/en-us/services/machine-learning/).
+**Note:** This fork of the keras-yolo3 was created with the sole intent of demonstrating how to train a **tiny** keras-yolo3 model on the VOC Pascal dataset, using [AzureML](https://azure.microsoft.com/en-us/services/machine-learning/).
 If you are familiar with the original repository, you may want to jump right to section `Train On AzureML` below.

 ## Introduction